SuperblocksHQ/ethereum-studio/packages/editor/templates/Empty Project/README.md

 ### 3. Deploy

 Every smart contract runs at an address on the Ethereum blockchain, and must be deployed to an address before it can run.
-When using Studio, the browser simulates the network, but there are several test networks and one main network for the Ethereum blockchain.
+When using Studio, your browser simulates the network, but there are several test networks and one main network for the Ethereum blockchain.

 Deploy the contract by going to the _Deploy_ panel, accessed by clicking on the rocket icon in the left side menu.